nolim1t/naked-coffeescript/README.md

 So I've decided to copy one of my past projects which was *roughly structured* in this format and create a template for people to use (pull requests welcome!).

 So you can build, launch, or fail (not in that order) faster so you can move on to the next best thing.
-Unless of course the coffeescript fad passes haha
+Unless of course the coffeescript fad passes haha.

+Also, this project serves as a digital resume of what I've been doing (that I can showcase publicly), as its been added to regularly.

 **How**
 ------------